 Most buildings in the historic park district are accessible including Benjamin Franklin Museum, Congress Hall, Declaration House, Great Essentials Exhibit, Independence Visitor Center Independence Hall, Liberty Bell Center, Old City Hall and Portrait Gallery in the Second Bank.
 Accessible restrooms are available in the Independence Visitor Center, the Portrait Gallery in the Second Bank and in the Benjamin Franklin Museum.
 Wheelchairs are available for borrowing at the Independence Visitor Center for use while in the park.
 All park ranger-led outdoor tours are on paved walks and use curb cuts.
 Most cover only 3-to-4 blocks, and are suitable for people of all abilities.

-All streets will be cleaned after each event and trash containers will be emptied during and after near Wawa Welcome America! festivities.
+All streets will be cleaned after each event and trash containers will be emptied during and after near Wawa Welcome America festivities.
 Trash and recyclables citywide will not be collected on Tuesday, July 4.
-Most City offices will be closed while many City services will be curtailed on July 4 — a legal holiday.
+Most City offices will be closed and many City services will be curtailed on July 4 — a legal holiday.

 Live Concert Broadcast & Digital